brandonmarshal/lsx-demo-theme/logs/week13/logs-week13-day1.md

 -   Closed off the milestones and moved incomplete tasks over to the next milestone.
 -   Did prompt research and planning for a different approach to the plugin.
 -   After merging develop branch into main, I had some issues with my CPT's as copilot had deleted them and I never noticed.
 -   I have managed to get backups and to get them functional again, this was important because without those CPT's my pages cannot work.
+-   Started on my new approach to the plugin, with more consistent testing so I can stay in control.
+-   I have prepared proper taxonomies and custom fields for my CPT's that I can now add via SCF.

 ### How do you feel about today's progress?